 Reason #1 to lose weight

 It is well known that 80 -90% of type-two-diabetes patients are overweight.
 Diabetes is the third leading cause of death in the U.S., as well as the leading cause of adult blindness in the world.
 One of the direct causes of obesity is eating wrong foods.
 Some of these wrong foods include high glycemic foods.
-High glycemic foods are energy dense foods that quickly increase the level of blood glucose in your body after been eaten.
+High glycemic foods are energy dense foods that quickly increase the level of blood glucose in your body after being eaten.
 This results in the body reserving the unnecessarily high glucose/energy into fat.
 This makes losing weight very difficult.

 Releasing a hormone called insulin does this.
 Type-Two-diabetes occurs because the body cannot produce enough insulin to remove the excess blood glucose and store it as body fat.
 This will occur after straining insulin production for some time.
 And that’s how you end up being fat and diabetic.